-Peat and peat products The fuels in this section are expressed in thousand tonnes.
-Product Short name Definition Peat PEAT Peat is a combustible soft, porous or compressed, fossil sedimentary deposit of plant origin with high water content (up to 90% in the raw state), easily cut, of light to dark brown colour.
+Peat and Peat products Product Short name Definition Peat PEAT Peat is a combustible soft, porous or compressed, fossil sedimentary deposit of plant origin with high water content (up to 90% in the raw state), easily cut, of light to dark brown colour.
 Peat used for non-energy purposes is not included here.
 Milled peat is included here.
 Peat products PEATPROD Products such as peat briquettes derived directly or indirectly from sod peat and milled peat.

+Oil shale

-Oil shale The fuels in this section are expressed in thousand tonnes.
-Product Short name Definition Oil shale and oil sands OILSHALE Oil shale and oil sands are sedimentary rock which contains organic matter in the form of kerogen.
+Product Short name Definition

+Oil shale and oil sands OILSHALE Oil shale and oil sands are sedimentary rock which contains organic matter in the form of kerogen.
 Kerogen is a waxy hydrocarbon-rich material regarded as a precursor of petroleum.
 Oil shale may be burned directly or processed by heating to extract shale oil.
-Oil shale and tar sands used as inputs for other transformation processes are also included here (this includes the portion consumed in the transformation process).
-Shale oil and other products derived from liquefaction are included in from other sources under crude oil (other hydrocarbons).
+Oil shale and tar sands used as inputs for other transformation processes are included here (this includes the portion consumed in the transformation process).
+Shale oil and other products derived from liquefaction are included in from other sources under crude oil ( other hydrocarbons ).

-Natural gas Natural gas is expressed in terajoules on a gross calorific value basis.
-Product Short name Definition Natural gas NATGAS Natural gas comprises gases, occurring in underground deposits, whether liquefied or gaseous, consisting mainly of methane.
+Natural gas Product Short name Definition Natural gas NATGAS Natural gas comprises gases, occurring in underground deposits, whether liquefied or gaseous, consisting mainly of methane.
 It includes "non-associated" gas originating from fields producing hydrocarbons only in gaseous form; "associated" gas produced in association with crude oil; and methane recovered from coal mines (colliery gas) or from coal seams (coal seam gas).
 Production represents dry marketable production within national boundaries, including offshore production and is measured after purification and extraction of NGL and sulphur.
 It includes quantities used within the natural gas industry; in gas extraction, pipeline systems and processing plants.
-Quantities of gas that are re-injected, vented or flared are excluded.
-Note: starting with the 2011 edition, gas works gas is included with coal.
-In previous years, gas works gas was included with natural gas.
+Quantities of gas that are reinjected, vented or flared are excluded.